President, Chief Executive Officer and Co-Founder

 Joe has more than two decades of experience in health care investing applying a technical engineering background coupled with an understanding of emerging technologies.
 He is considered to be one of the industry's leading corporate investors.
 In 2016, Joe was named by Global Corporate Venturing as one of the top five rising stars.

-Colleagues have called Joe instrumental in transforming Merck GHIF from a leader, not only in venture capital, but also in growth equity and M&A. He earned industry laurels when he participated in the sale of Humedica, a healthcare analytics company, to UnitedHealth Group in 2013, a transaction that produced a 17-fold return.
+Joe has been instrumental in transforming Merck GHIF from a leader, not only in venture capital, but also in growth equity and M&A. He earned industry laurels when he participated in the sale of Humedica, a healthcare analytics company, to UnitedHealth Group in 2013, a transaction that produced a 17-fold return.

-In addition to his success with Humedica, Joe has led investments and acquisitions in companies such as Liaison, Preventice, Physicians Interactive, Koneksa, Prognos, WellDoc, Exostar, Milheath and ClearDATA.
-He has evaluated thousands of digital health companies and has invested in two to three companies annually since 2011.
-During that same period, he has also managed 40-plus transactions at Merck, all at various stages of maturity.
+In addition to his success with Humedica, Joe has led investments and acquisitions in companies such as AeroSafe, TriNetX, Liaison, Preventice, Physicians Interactive, Koneksa, Prognos, Volansi, WellDoc, Exostar, and ClearDATA.
+During this same period, he has also managed 60-plus transactions at Merck, all at various stages of maturity.

 Managing Director, Excel Venture Management